skrastins58-source/CI-CD-Symphony/README.md

 ## 🎵 Why "Symphony"?

 Because great CI/CD is like a well-orchestrated symphony - every instrument (tool) plays its part in harmony to create something beautiful.
-Each commit is a note, each PR a movement, and each successful deployment a crescendo! 🎼
+Each commit is a note, each PR a movement, and each successful deployment a standing ovation.

 ---

 *Generated with ❤️ by CI/CD Symphony*